ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

 .. parsonsprob:: ch7ex6muc
    :adaptive:

-   The following program segment is a method that should return largest integer given an array of integers (the parameter).
+   The following program segment is a method that should return the largest integer given an array of integers (the parameter).
 But, the blocks have been mixed up and include <b>two extra blocks</b> that are not needed in a correct solution.
 Drag the needed code from the left to the right and put them in order with the correct indention so that the code would work correctly.
 Click the <i>Check Me</i> button to check your solution. </p>
    -----
    public static int findLargest(int[] arr) {
    =====